 Writing every day is the best way to acquire lots of experience.

 Writers who come to the craft out of passion never have a problem with this.
 They write every day because they need to write every day.
 Writing is not a habit, an effort, or an obligation; it’s a necessity.

 Other writers struggle with developing a daily writing habit.
 They start manuscripts, launch blogs, purchase pretty diaries and swear they’re going to make daily entries.
 Months later, frustrated and fed up, they give up.

 When weeks have passed and you haven’t written a single word, when unfinished projects are littering your desk and clogging up your computer’s hard drive, you can give up entirely and take out a lifetime lease on a cubicle in a drab, gray office.
 Or, you can step back, admit that you have a problem, and make some changes.

-Writers who are not working at the professional level are juggling their writing projects with a full-time job, families, school, and a host of other obligations.
+Writers who are not working at the professional level are juggling their writing projects with full-time jobs, families, school, and a host of other obligations.
 Writers also get stuck.
-You’re working on a manuscript and then one day, the ideas just stop flowing.
+You’re working on a manuscript and then one day, the ideas stop flowing.
 You decide to step away for a day or two, and three months later, you’ve practically forgotten all about that book you were writing.
 In fact, you can’t remember the last time you sat down and actually wrote something.